Eugenia Żmijewska

-Eugenia Żmijewska (born in 1865 in Uman, died in 1923 in Warsaw) was a Polish novelist, current affairs writer and literary translator.
+Eugenia Żmijewska (1865, Uman, Ukraine – 1923, Warsaw, Poland) was a Polish novelist, current affairs writer and literary translator.

 Biography

 Her literary work revolved mainly around women's sexual identity and its development in more mature years.
 This is exemplified in her main body of work, a trilogy, which focuses on a woman who is in an unsuccessful romantic relationship, tries to focus on a professional career as an editor but eventually marries and compromises her ambitions.